Disability services and support

 Disability support throughout New Zealand

-Our services are free if your needs are approved for government funded disability support services, including the option of IF.
+Our services are free if your needs are approved for government funded disability support services, including the option of Individualised Funding (IF).
 You can also opt to pay privately, or use a combination of funding options.
-Contact us for help to access funded services.
+Contact us for help to access funded disability services.

 Flexible supports